carlmontanari/scrapli/README.md

     basically).
 This method accepts a tuple containing the initial input (command) to send, the expected prompt after the initial send, the response to that prompt, and the final expected prompt -- basically telling scrapli when it is done with the interactive command.
-In the second example below (using the `IOSXEDriver`) the expectation is that the current /base prompt is the final expected prompt, so we can simply call the `get_prompt` method to snag that directly off the router.
+In the second example below (using the `IOSXEDriver`) the expectation is that the current/base prompt is the final expected prompt, so we can simply call the `get_prompt` method to snag that directly off the router.

 ```python